Learn

 Let's take a look at an example to better understand how impermanent loss works.

-Jonathan deposits $500 of Ethereum and $500 of Polygon into a $10,000 liquidity pool.
-Jonathan is entitled to 10% of the value of the liquidity pool ($1,000/$10,000).
+Jonathan deposits $500 of ETH and $500 of USDC into a $10,000 liquidity pool.
+Jonathan is entitled to 10% of the pool's value ($1,000/$10,000).

 The value of the liquidity pool rises to $13,000.

-Jonathan withdraws his holdings for $1,300—$650 worth of ETH and $650 of Polygon.
+Jonathan withdraws his holdings for $1,300 ($650 of ETH and $650 of USDC).

-While Jonathan did make a profit, his assets would have been worth $1,500 had he simply held onto his cryptocurrency ($1,000 of ETH and $500 of Polygon).
-This $200 difference between his potential and realized profits is what we would call ‘impermanent loss’.
+While Jonathan did make a profit, his assets would have been worth $1,500 had he simply held onto his cryptocurrency ($1,000 of ETH and $500 of USDC).
+This $200 difference between his potential and realized profits is what we would call 'impermanent loss'.

 It's important to remember that this is a simplified example.
 We did not account for the transaction fees that Jonathan could potentially earn for depositing his cryptocurrency in a liquidity pool.